 - Difficulty stopping and braking effectively

 Each year, roughly 11,000 tire-related wrecks occur on the road.
 Don’t blow off tire maintenance as something only “car people” do.
-Every driver on the road is responsible for the health and safety of their vehicles.
+Every driver on the road should are about the health and safety of their passengers and vehicles.

 What Factors Can Cause Damage to the Tires?